origo-map/origo/PLUGINS.md

 # Origo plugins
-More information about how to develop and utilize plugins with Origo will be added soon.

-## When to develop a plugin

 Plugins are to be developed when a feature or function is not appropriate to be included in the origo-core.
 Common reasons are external dependencies or a specific feature or function not requested by the average user.
 ## Guidelines development